rowlandhill/ruby-vs-js-hash-dictionary-study/study.md

 ## Accessing Dictionary Properties and Values

-Using dictionary methods and template strings in JavaScript, create a string using `hank` that equals "My name is Hank Hill and I'm a propane and propane accesories salesman that enjoys drinking beer.".
+Using dictionary methods and template literals in JavaScript, create a string using `hank` that equals "My name is Hank Hill and I'm a propane and propane accesories salesman that enjoys drinking beer.".